holaphil/amazing-maple-e08ae/src/pages/index.md

     grid_items:
       - title: Solve problems
         content: >
-          With a background in UX and Design and Product Management, I've spent my entire career figuring out better more useful ways to solve complex problems.
+          With a background in UX and Design, Production, and Product Management, I've spent my entire career figuring out better more useful ways to solve complex problems.
       - title: Unify teams
         content: >
           Throughout my career I have had the pleasure building teams as an